ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 npm install --save @ckeditor/ckeditor5-ui
 ```

-Add it to your plugin list and define its items directly through the `blockToolbar` param:
+Add the `BlockToolbar` to your plugin list and configure the feature using the `blockToolbar` property:

 ```js
 import BlockToolbar from '@ckeditor/ckeditor5-ui/src/toolbar/block/blocktoolbar';